Gerry Cottle: Circus career

 Cottle left home in 1961 at the age of 16 to join the Robert Brothers Circus.
 He joined the Robert Brothers Circus in Newcastle, earning £6 a week as an apprentice and by 1968 was a clown called Scats.
 Cottle started by doing menial tasks, but worked his way up to have his own juggling act, billed as Gerry Melville the Teenage Juggler.

 Also in 1970, he met Brian Austen, who worked in the James Brothers Circus.
 The two formed the Embassy Circus in July 1970 with just five performers; Cottle, Austen, their wives and Austen's brother.
 They changed their name to Cottie & Austen's Circus however the two went their separate ways in 1974.

 After leaving Austen, Gerry established his Big Top in 1974 and ran it until 2003.
 By the mid-1970s the Gerry Cottle Circus was touring Britain with three shows.
 The show appeared regularly on the first four series of Seaside Special.
 He also presented the Moscow State Circus and Chinese State Circus in Britain.

 In 1979, the Circus visited Iran for a performance, however the tour started at the same time as the Iranian Revolution, meaning none of the countries citizens were allowed to leave their homes, resulting in the circus going bankrupt: "We never got paid, ran out of money and had to do a midnight flit from our hotel" (Cottle).
 He worked as a ringmaster for other venues to make up the money and in 1981 returned with his Rainbow Circus.
 Also in 1981, he started a short-lived attraction, Gary Glitter's Rock 'n' Roll Circus, but audiences for the shows were few and he quietly ended the show after a few performances.

+During his time running the circus he set up a mobile school for the performers’ children.

 Cottle announced his retirement in 1993.
 Two Years later, in 1995, he co-created The Circus of Horrors with Doktor Haze which debuted at the Glastonbury Festival and has toured the world since then.
 This was a collaborative venture with Archaos, a French contemporary circus.

 In 2003 he auctioned off much of his circus paraphernalia when he was refused planning permission to expand on his Addlestone Moor quarters, which was the heart of his company. in order to concentrate on running Wookey Hole Caves, a tourist attraction in Somerset.
 In 2012 he celebrated fifty years in the business with a new show, Turbo Circus: 50 Acts In 100 Minutes, on a 31-week tour.
 Cottle and his Magic Circus undertook another months-long tour in 2017.